-With 28 historic guest rooms and 15 retro-mod motel rooms, The Black Hawk Hotel is all about celebrating local history, welcoming you to indulge the beauty of the hotel and the community.
+The Black Hawk Hotel is located in the heart of downtown Cedar Falls and is all about celebrating local history, welcoming you to indulge in the beauty of the hotel and the community.

-The Black Hawk Hotel is a bespoke 43-room locally-owned boutique hotel located in the heart of downtown Cedar Falls.
-The Black Hawk Hotel has a rich history beginning with the founding of Cedar Falls and is now the oldest operating hotel in the country.
+The Black Hawk Hotel is a 28-room locally-owned boutique hotel located in the heart of downtown Cedar Falls.
+The Black Hawk Hotel has a rich history beginning with the founding of Cedar Falls, and is the second longest operating hotel in the country.

-The Black Hawk Hotel is the oldest continuously operated hotel in the country and has undergone significant renovation and renaming since the dawn of Cedar Falls’ history in the early 1850’s.
+The Black Hawk Hotel is the second longest continuously operating hotel in the country and has undergone significant renovation and renaming since the dawn of Cedar Falls’ history in the early 1850’s.
 First known as The Winslow House (1853), the hotel began as a stagecoach hotel a half block from the town’s first mill race on the Cedar River.

 In 1858, the hotel was renamed The Western and the fourth floor was constructed.
 The Western served the community through the days of the Civil War.